Islam in Georgia (country)

 Islam in Georgia (ისლამი საქართველოში) was introduced in 654 when an army sent by the Third Caliph of Islam, Uthman, conquered Eastern Georgia and established Muslim rule in Tbilisi.
 Currently, Muslims constitute approximately 9.9% of the Georgian population.
 According to other sources, Muslims constitute 10-11% of Georgia's population.

-In July 2011, Parliament of Georgia passed new law allowing religious minority groups with "historic ties to Georgia" to register.
+In July 2011, the Parliament of Georgia passed new law allowing religious minority groups with "historic ties to Georgia" to register.
 The draft of the law specifically mentions Islam and four other religious communities.

 Mosques in Georgia operate under the supervision of the Georgian Muslim Department, established in May 2011.
 Until then the affairs of Georgia's Muslims had been governed from abroad by the Baku-based Caucasus Muslims Department.